2025 Ettan

-The 2025 Ettan is the 20th season of Sweden's third-tier football league in its current format.
-The season starts on 28 March 2025 and ends on 9 November 2025.
+The 2025 Ettan was the 20th season of Sweden's third-tier football league in its current format.
+The season started on 28 March 2025 and ended on 9 November 2025.

 Teams

-32 teams contest the league divided into two divisions, Norra and Södra.
-22 are returning from the 2024 season, three relegated from Superettan, and seven promoted from Swedish Division 2.
+32 teams contested the league divided into two divisions, Norra and Södra.
+22 were returning from the 2024 season, three relegated from Superettan, and seven promoted from Swedish Division 2.

-The champion of each division will qualify directly for promotion to Superettan, while the two runners-up compete in a play-off against the thirteenth and fourteenth teams from Superettan to decide who will play in the 2026 Superettan.
-The bottom three teams in each division will qualify directly for relegation to Division 2, while the two thirteenth-placed teams play against each other while the top two runners-up from Division 2 play against each other to decide who will play in 2026 Ettan.
+The champion of each division qualified directly for promotion to Superettan, while the two runners-up competed in a play-off against the thirteenth and fourteenth teams from Superettan to decide who will play in the 2026 Superettan.
+The bottom three teams in each division qualified directly for relegation to Division 2, while the two thirteenth-placed teams played against each other while the top two runners-up from Division 2 play against each other to decide who will play in 2026 Ettan.